streamlit/docs/content/deploy/community-cloud/status-and-limitations.md

 - When you print something to the Cloud logs, you may need to do a `sys.stdout.flush()` before it shows up.
 - Community Cloud hosts all apps in the United States.
 This is currently not configurable.
 - Community Cloud is built on Debian Linux.
 All file paths must use forward-slash path separators.
+- Community Cloud rate limits app updates from GitHub to no more than five per minute.